Bride price and dowry

 Despite this safety net, the Bible constantly commands its people to look after the vulnerable in society, especially widows and orphans.

 Money, money, money.
-Love is all very well but the practicalities have to be attended to.
+Love is all very well but the practicalities have to be considered.
 A widow or divorced woman wanted to be independent, not at the mercy of a husband who might or might not provide for her and her children.

 With this in mind, the prospective groom gave the bride’s father a present, either a sum of money or its equivalent in goods – cattle, land, woven goods, work, etc.

-David paid for Saul’s daughter Michal with the grisly gift of one hundred Philistine foreskins – probably meaning their death, since they would not have willingly submitted (1 Samuel 18:25-27)
+- The young upstart, later king, David paid for the tragic King Saul‘s daughter Michal with the grisly gift of one hundred Philistine foreskins – probably meaning their death, since they would not have willingly submitted (1 Samuel 18:25-27)

 The amount of this bride price was geared to the status and wealth of the girl’s family.
 It was seen as compensation to the family for the loss of the girl, as well as the means of providing her with certain necessities.